-"Dissident bodies also have abortions and must be considered."
+"Dissident bodies also have abortions and must be taken into account."

-Trans activist Lara Bertolini calls for the inclusion of non-heteronormative identities in the ongoing debate to decriminalize abortion.
-"The presentations made by the Women's Movement approach it from a binary feminist perspective because they don't include lesbians, pregnant people, or trans men," she says.
+Trans activist Lara Bertolini is calling for the inclusion of non-heteronormative identities in the ongoing debate to decriminalize abortion.
+"The presentations made by the Women's Movement approach it from a binary feminist perspective, because they don't include lesbians, pregnant people, or trans men," she says.

-By Lara Bertolini Photo: Claudia Conteris I've been following the debate on abortion decriminalization these days, and I'm very surprised that no mention is made of dissident pregnant bodies.
-The presentations made by the Women's Movement approach it from a feminist binary perspective, because they don't include lesbians, pregnant people, or trans men.
+By Lara Bertolini Photo: Claudia Conteris These days I've been following the debate on the decriminalization of abortion, and I'm very surprised that there's no mention of dissident pregnant people.
+The presentations made by the Women's Movement approach it from a binary feminist perspective, because they don't include lesbians, pregnant people, or trans men.

-[READ ALSO: I'm a trans man and I had an abortion: no one knows what to do with our bodies]
+[READ ALSO: I'm a trans man and I had an abortion: nobody knows what to do with our bodies]

-I think it's time that, if they are discussing from different spheres—medical, legal, social, philosophical sciences, and everything that comes into play—to understand the arguments regarding legal, safe, and free abortion, it should be done only within the binary system.
-Bodies also abort.
+I believe it is time that, if they are discussing from different fields, medical, legal, social, philosophical sciences and everything that comes into play in thinking to understand the arguments regarding legal, safe and free abortion, it is only within the binary system.
+Bodies also have abortions.
 Why don't they include the gender identities that make up society?

 [READ ALSO: There's a lesbian in my campaign for legal abortion]

-Non-conforming pregnant bodies must be included within the law on legal, safe, and free abortion, since making them visible within the protocol of that law expands the construction of thinking based on diversity and universal inclusion.
-If we leave a line in the construction of a law on the binary system, we are not respecting the gender identity that speaks of non-binary bodies, which treatments must respect.
-Because what these do is help shape identity.
+The bodies of pregnant people who identify as gender non-binary must be included within the framework of the law guaranteeing legal, safe, and free abortion.
+By making their experiences visible within the protocol of this law, the development of thought based on diversity and universal inclusion is broadened.
+If we base the law on a binary system, we are failing to respect the gender identity of non-binary bodies, whose needs must be addressed in all treatments.
+These treatments, in turn, help shape identity.

-The law for legal, safe, and free abortion must also be addressed from the perspective of dissident identities.
-Non-binary dissident bodies, those not framed within heterosexuality, should have a separate paragraph in the law's articles.
-Otherwise, we are forgetting the Gender Identity Law.
-If we bind ourselves to the law from a biological perspective and if we don't consider the gestation of a trans body, we are excluding them from the law on legal, safe, and free abortion, failing to ensure their inclusion within the law.
-Furthermore, we are constructing more binarity, something that has proven to be broken and is not in keeping with the new social context, which is no longer heteronormative.
+The law for legal, safe, and free abortion must also be addressed from the perspective of gender non-conforming individuals.
+Non-binary, gender-nonconforming bodies, not framed within heterosexuality, must have a separate paragraph in the text of the law.
+Otherwise, we are disregarding the Gender Identity Law.
+If we adhere to the law from a biological perspective and fail to consider the gestation process of a trans body, we are excluding them from the legal, safe, and free abortion law, thus failing to guarantee their inclusion within the legal framework.
+Furthermore, we are reinforcing the binary system, which has proven its inadequacy and is incompatible with the new social context that is no longer based on heteronormativity.

-[READ ALSO: The day trans women and trans women took the floor at the #8M Assembly]
+[READ ALSO: The day trans women and trans people took the floor at the #8M Assembly]

-So far, none of the presentations I've heard have addressed non-conforming bodies, and that's worrying.
-Because if a trans person wants an abortion, they won't be included, not even within legal norms, much less within their corporeality.
-Let's not make the mistake of creating a law that doesn't address the needs of non-heteronormative identities, because there's a risk of repeating the same error as the Law Against Gender Violence, which only addresses women in its articles and doesn't include specific gender identities, the means of violence, and specific actions against our construction.
-Otherwise, we'll be repairing paradigms based on established and fixed binary theories.
-Those that refuse to open their field of reasoning and understanding of the social constitutive process that is going through a critical transitional moment, affecting all social strata.
+So far, none of the presentations I've heard have addressed gender non-conforming bodies, and that's worrying.
+Because if a trans boy wants an abortion, he won't be included, neither within the legal framework nor, even less so, considering his own body.
+Let's not make the mistake of creating a law that doesn't address the needs of non-heteronormative identities, because there's a risk of repeating the same error as with the Law Against Gender Violence, which only addresses women in its articles and doesn't include gender identities with their specificities, the means of violence, and specific actions against our identity.
+Otherwise, we'll continue to reinforce paradigms based on established and fixed binary theories.
+These theories refuse to broaden their reasoning and understanding of the social constitutive process that is currently undergoing a critical transitional moment, affecting all social strata

 SUPPORT US